Livia Peng: Chelsea

 On 10 June 2025, Chelsea announced that Peng would officially join the club on 1 July 2025, with her signing a four-year deal with the club.
+She made her debut for the club in the Champions League on 8 October against Twente.

 International career

 Youth

 At age 15, Peng was selected for the U17 national team for 2018 U-17 European Championship qualifications.
 She made her debut during the first qualifying round for the subsequent 2019 U-17 European Championship, where she played in all three matches of the first phase, guaranteeing her team's passage to the next round.
 Until 2021 she played in various youth national teams.

 The following year Peng was in the squad with the U19 national team for the first qualifying round of the 2020 U-19 European Championship.
 Coach Nora Häuptle used her in two of the three group stage matches.
 Peng did not concede a goal against Austria and Latvia, guaranteeing her team's advancement to the next round.
 However, due to the COVID-19 pandemic, UEFA decided to cancel the tournament before the start of the elite phase.